The following abbreviations and acronyms used in this disclosure statement are defined below:

 The Company's business requires access to sensitive customer, employee, shareholder and Company data in the ordinary course of business.
 Despite the Company's implementation of security measures, a failure or breach of a security system could compromise sensitive and confidential information and data.
 Such an event could result in negative publicity and reputational harm, remediation costs and possible legal claims and fines which could adversely affect the Company's financial results, notwithstanding the purchase of cyber risk insurance.
 The Company's third-party service providers that perform critical business functions or have access to sensitive and confidential information and data may also be vulnerable to security breaches and other risks that could have an adverse effect on the Company.

 As part of the Company’s corporate strategy, it sold its marketed Fidelity oil and natural gas assets and has exited that line of business.
-Fidelity will continue to be subject to potential liabilities, either directly or through indemnification of buyers, relating to the sold assets, primarily arising from events prior to sale.
+Fidelity will continue to be subject to potential liabilities, either directly or through indemnification of buyers, relating to the sold assets, primarily arising from events prior to the sale.

 While the Company has completed the sale of its membership interests in Dakota Prairie Refining, the Company is subject to potential liabilities relating to the business arising from events prior to sale.